dwrobel/flatcam/README.md

 =================================================

+31.07.2019

+- changed the order of the menu entries in the FIle -> Open ...
+- organized the list of recent files so the Project entries are to the top and separated from the other types of file

 30.07.2019

 - fixed bug that crashed the software when trying to edit a GUI value in Geometry selected tab without having a tool in the Tools Table